Amna-Hassan04/Serenity-Guide/PR.md

 ## Screenshots (if applicable)

-Add screenshots to help explain the changes (if necessary).
+Add screenshots to help explain the changes (mandatory).